sdiehl/zero-to-qed/docs/src/19_mathlib.md

 ## Finding What You Need

 Mathlib is large.
 You will spend more time searching for lemmas than proving theorems, at least at first.
 Accept this.
 The good news is that the lemma you need almost certainly exists.
 The bad news is that it might be named something you would never guess.
+The community has built an ecosystem of search tools, each with different strengths.

 **[Moogle](https://www.moogle.ai/)**: Semantic search for Mathlib.
 Type "triangle inequality for norms" and find `norm_add_le`.
 Sometimes it even understands what you meant rather than what you typed.
+Moogle uses embeddings trained on mathematical text, so it handles synonyms and related concepts well.
 Start here when you know what you want but not what it is called.

 **[Loogle](https://loogle.lean-lang.org/)**: Type signature search.
 If you need a lemma involving `List.map` and `List.length`, search for `List.map, List.length` and find `List.length_map`.
+Loogle lets you search by the shape of the types involved, using wildcards and constraints.
 Precise queries get precise answers.
+This is the tool when you know the types but not the name.

+**[LeanSearch](https://leansearch.net/)**: Another semantic search engine over Mathlib, focused on finding relevant theorems from natural language descriptions.
+It provides a different ranking algorithm than Moogle, so when one fails, try the other.
+Sometimes the theorem you need appears on page two of one engine and page one of another.

+**[LeanExplore](https://leanexplore.com/)**: Semantic search that indexes not just theorems but also metaprogramming, tactics, and attributes.
+It exposes an MCP (Model Context Protocol) interface, making it accessible to AI coding assistants.
+Useful when you need to find not just a lemma but how to use a particular tactic or attribute.

+**[Lean Finder](https://leanfinder.github.io/)**: Understands proof states and theorem statements at a deeper level than keyword matching.
+You can paste your current goal and it will suggest relevant lemmas.
+Particularly useful when you are mid-proof and need something that applies to your specific situation.

+**[Mathlib4 Docs](https://leanprover-community.github.io/mathlib4_docs/)**: The auto-generated API reference for every declaration in Mathlib.
+Not a search engine per se, but once you know the module, this is where you browse the available lemmas.
+Each declaration links to its source code and shows its type signature, docstring, and related definitions.

 **In-editor tactics**: The `exact?` tactic searches for lemmas that exactly match your goal.
 The `apply?` tactic finds lemmas whose conclusion unifies with your goal.
-Slow but thorough.
-Use them when Moogle and Loogle fail.
+Slow but thorough since they search locally compiled dependencies.
+Use them when web-based search fails or when you need something from a non-Mathlib dependency.

 **Module structure**: If you need facts about prime numbers, look in `Mathlib.Data.Nat.Prime`.
 If you need topology lemmas, start in `Mathlib.Topology`.
 The [Mathematics in Mathlib](https://leanprover-community.github.io/mathlib-overview.html) overview provides a map of what has been formalized and where.
 When all else fails, grep the source code like everyone else does.